EPUBs, Interactive PDF, and Tablet Apps

-InDesign can export publications in EPUB, Interactive PDF, and tablet app formats using Digital Publishing Suite (DPS).
+InDesign can export publications in EPUB, Interactive PDF, and tablet application formats using Digital Publishing Suite (DPS).
 There are some major differences between EPUB, interactive PDF, and DPS.
-An article at Think Big Learn Smart, stated that the content using EPUB is reflowable in e-readers, while the content in a PDF is a fixed layout.
-This same article continued to remark that DPS is frequently used to publish digital magazines and periodicals.
+EPUB is reflowable in e-readers, while PDF content is a fixed layout.
+DPS is frequently used to publish digital magazines and periodicals.
 It can have scrolling text options, pop-ups options with in-depth descriptions, and live/static HTML interactions.
-The big difference with DPS is that it is the final document format is as an app.
+The big difference with DPS is that it is the final document format is an app. (more…)

-As Adobe InDesign was originally used as a print-centric program it has upgraded to be more conducive for digital publishing.
-Some of the formats InDesign uses to publish is EPUB, Adobe Digital Publishing Suite (DPS), and Interactive PDFs.
+As Adobe InDesign was originally used as a print-centric program and was upgraded to be more conducive for digital publishing.
+Some of the formats InDesign uses to publish is EPUB, Adobe Digital Publishing Suite (DPS), and Interactive PDFs. (more…)

 Standards and Hardware with iBooks

-It’s all very confusing at times…in technology there are decisions to make for what operating system to use, what software works with which app and technology.
-Even the choice of what smartphone to buy leaves you wondering which choice is the all-around best when compared to what you want to attain out of a device.
+Technological decisions and compatible operating systems is all very confusing at times.
+Choosing what technology to purchase and use can be complicated by knowing which software works with which app and/or device.
+Even the choice of what smartphone to buy leaves you wondering which choice is the all-around best when compared to what you want to achieve from a device. (more…)

 This week we were introduced to digital publications and how to create one using iBooks Author.
-We were assigned a 10-page project to be created in iBooks Author, and it appears to be as simple to use as PowerPoint with its drag and drop method to embed images and media.
-Widgets can be used to implement the structure of iBook’s title page, chapters, sections, and pages.
+The assignment was a 10-page project to be created in iBooks Author.
+After starting the project, it appeared to be as simple to use as PowerPoint with its drag and drop method to embed images and media.
+Widgets can be used to implement the structure of iBook’s title page, chapters, sections, and pages. (more…)

 After last week, when the theme that I had built received an error message and crashed, I reverted back to a previously uploaded theme called “camp”.
 I have made some minimal changes such as, making a static “Website fun!” front page, a separate blog page, and added a calendar to the sidebar.
 The navigation menu was a bit messy so it was also changed in the theme editor in the css template.